zilliztech/akcio/src/data_loader/README.md

 The `DataLoader` parses documents from given data source and split documents into a list of doc chunks.

-By default, it allows files or urls as data source, and uses Langchain `RecursiveCharacterTextSplitter` to split documents.
+By default, it allows files or urls as data source, and uses LangChain `RecursiveCharacterTextSplitter` to split documents.

 To configure it, you can modify [config.py](./config.py) to change parameters like chunk size.